Types of Degrees Public Policy Majors Are Getting

 |Hispanic or Latino||304|

-Public Policy appeals to people across the globe.
+Students from other countries are interested in Public Policy, too.
 About 3.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Public Policy Majors Make?

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in public policy made a median starting salary of $36,000 per year.
 During this timeframe, most salaries fell between $35,475 (25th percentile) and $50,525 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to public policy.